ts4z/barge-rulebook/src/big-blind-ante.md

 tournament, but is usually the amount of the big blind.

 Tournaments utilizing a big blind ante will also list the number of players at which the ante will be reduced, usually to the amount of the small blind.
-(In the 2024 WSOP, and at the 2024 BARGE, this was at four players.)

-In accordance with the 2024 TDA rules and its Recommended Procedure 11 (RP-11), in the event a player in the big blind is unable to pay both the big blind and the ante, the big blind will be paid first.
-That is, if the ante and big blind are both T100 (so the big blind player owes T200), and the player in the big blind has only T50, and is called by the button and the small blind who both must pay the full blind, the main pot would have T150 and the side pot would have T100.
+At BARGE 2024, this was at four players.

-In accordance with RP-11, the big blind ante will not be reduced late in the event.
+This rule tends to differ from poker room to poker room, so it is important to check the structure sheet.

 ### Discussion